simple-crypto/simple-website/vision.md

 * <strong><em>Complementing the industrial ecosystem</em></strong>.
 As a non-profit organisation,
 the SIMPLE-Crypto Association does not aim to compete with established industrial actors.
-We rather see the development and evaluation of secure cryptographic implementations as becoming so specialized and expensive that pooling a part of its development in a joint effort becomes justified, as it was in the past for cryptographic algorithms, but with more need of continuous development.
+We rather see the development and evaluation of cryptographic implementations as becoming so specialized and expensive that pooling a part of its development in a joint effort is justified, as it was in the past for cryptographic algorithms, but with more need of continuous development.

 * <strong><em>Performing applied research on cryptographic implementations</em></strong>.
 The primary focus of our developments